COHCCC/DiSCoTME/README.md

 cp configs/default.yaml configs/my_config.yaml
 ```

-2. Edit `my_config.yaml` to specify your data path and adjust training parameters as needed:
+2. Open and Edit `my_config.yaml` to specify your data path and adjust training parameters as needed:
    - Set `data.root` to point to your data folder
    - Optional: Modify hyperparameters (e.g., learning rate, batch size) based on your dataset and hardware